sakis-tech/docker-pihole-unbound/README.md

 7. **Displays** your current configuration
 8. **Shows** container logs if requested

-### Update Features

-- **Version tracking**: Shows what changed from the previous to the new version
-- **Configuration protection**: Ensures your settings are preserved during updates
-- **Health checks**: Tests DNS resolution functionality after updates
-- **Diagnostic information**: Gives troubleshooting tips if any issues are detected

 ## Project Structure

 After installation, your project directory will include: